kluctl/www-kluctl.io/content/en/docs/reference/commands/deploy.md

       --readiness-timeout duration   Maximum time to wait for object readiness.
 The timeout is meant per-object.
                                      Timeouts are in the duration format (1s, 1m, 1h, ...).
-If not specified, a default timeout of 5m is used. (default 5m0s) --render-output-dir path       Specifies the target directory to render the project into.
+If not specified, a default timeout of 5m is used. (default 5m0s) --render-output-dir string     Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.
       --replace-on-error             When patching an object fails, try to replace it.
 See documentation for more details.